 ABOUT JACK SWENSON

-Jack is currently at his peak USCF Rating of 1966 and is on the List of Top 100 Players 18 yrs old and under in the US Chess Federation regardless of Country, Residence, or Federation.
-Jack continues to play chess locally and nationally and enjoys leading the High School Chess Club within his school.
-Jack is coached by International Master Joel Banawa.
+Jack is currently at his peak USCF Rating of 1966 and was on the List of the Top 100 Players 18 yrs old and under in the US Chess Federation regardless of Country, Residence, or Federation.
+Jack continues to play chess locally and nationally while playing on the UC Berkeley Chess Team.

 "No one will regret the time dedicated to chess, as it will help in any profession."

 I believe that Chess can help anyone.
 Playing Chess can improve memory and concentration and help you develop the mental grit, patience, and confidence to problem solve in all areas of your life -- including daily tasks, school work, tests, sports, and even video games!

 My goal is to enable people of all ages and backgrounds who do not have the access or the funds for chess lessons and chess supplies to have the opportunity to learn this life-changing game.
 It has changed my life and I know it can change yours.